Nov, 01, 2008

 of the curators of this exhibition, Steen has had a major role in

-of the synesthetic experience, and highlighting how synesthesia can aid
+the synesthetic experience, and highlighting how synesthesia can aid an

-an artist in capturing the ineffable.
-Steen is a visual artist who
+artist in capturing the ineffable.
+Steen is a visual artist who paints

-paints the brilliantly colored images she sees when she listens to
+the brilliantly colored images she sees when she listens to music.
+[Some

-experiences for the viewer.
-What really stayed in my mind as I observed
+perceptual experiences for the viewer.
+What really stayed in my mind as I

-Steen’s art, and what I wish I could convey in this review, is how the
+observed Steen’s art, and what I wish I could convey in this review, is

 publications.

-The placement of Steen’s artwork nicely played off of the
+placement of Steen’s artwork nicely played off of the abstractions in

-abstractions in Joan Mitchell’s paintings on the one side and the more
+Joan Mitchell’s paintings on the one side and the more figurative work

 collection that has similar colors and energy.
 A largely self-taught